To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 “I ran into the hallway screaming for help,” said Jenny.
 The PICU team arrived and they saw Lucas was bleeding from his bottom, too.
 Lucas was losing blood quickly.
 He was intubated and the team pumped blood and plasma for two hours working to stabilize him enough for surgery.

-“I remember Dr. D’Alessandro saying, ‘he’s very sick’ and that they would ‘do their best but we should prepare ourselves and go tell Lucas we loved him,’” says Jenny.
-“We appreciated his honesty, and we knew there was no guarantee that Lucas would survive.
-We also knew he was a fighter.”
+“I remember Dr. D’Alessandro saying, ‘He’s very sick,’ and that they would do their best, but we should prepare ourselves and go tell Lucas we loved him," said Jenny.
+“We appreciated his honesty and we knew there was no guarantee that Lucas would survive.
+We also knew he was a fighter."

 Lucas underwent vascular shunt surgery to help stabilize him from the massive bleeding.
-“Lucas’s liver was rock hard, and that caused the blood to go everywhere but through his liver,” says Jenny.
+“Lucas’ liver was rock hard, and that caused the blood to go everywhere but through his liver,” said Jenny.

 Because of the extensive bleeding, CT scans were performed to see if Lucas had bleeding to the brain.
 There was some blood by the base of his neck, but none inside the brain.
 “The team told us that we needed a scan without any brain bleeds before we could consider transplant,” said Jenny.

-The Hougoms waited and watched their tiny, five-month-old son, battle on.
+The Hougoms waited and watched their tiny, 5-month-old son battle on.